Is my project eligible?

 Can I request funding to be applied towards outreach, marketing or distribution?

 The idea is for you to put forth what you consider to be your best work.
-We will accept all materials you choose to make available and viewable.
-If you have a trailer and a rough cut available, feel free to provide both.
-We also accept a combination of scene selects, a scene assembly, and/or an extended trailer.
+We will accept all materials you choose to make available and viewable, as long as it is footage of the current project..
+We accept a combination of scene selects, a scene assembly, an extended trailer or a rough cut (if applicable).

 Sample work from the project can be in any language or dialect; however, if it is not in English, it must be subtitled.

 I do not have a seven-minute trailer completed at this time -- what should I provide as a sample?

 We need a sample from the proposed film, so that we can understand your project and your stage of production.
 The submitted footage must be at least 7 minutes long, and such a sample should convey the subject, approach and scope of the project.
 Alternately, we are happy to look at scene selects or an assembly.
 We encourage you to send as much footage for us to look at as you are comfortable sending.

 Can I provide a previously completed work instead of a sample from the submitted project?